 Tretinoin cream has many benefits but also may have some side effects.
-Learn how long tretinoin side effects last and how to safely apply it.
+Learn about tretinoin side effects and other common questions before starting your treatment.

 So you are ready to amp up your skincare routine, or you want to tackle those annoying adult acne outbreaks.